oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `oracle`

-The address which provides the usd prices of SNX and ether.
+The address which provides the usd prices of OKS and ether.
 This is not the same oracle address as in [`ExchangeRates`](ExchangeRates.md#oracle).

 **Type:** `address public`